mwrnd/innova2_experiments/xdma_uart-to-uart/README.md

 ### Sending Files Larger than twice the FIFO Buffer Depth Fails

-If you attempt to send a file, the TTY will lock up after sending twice the number of characters that the RX and TX FIFOs hold.
+If you attempt to send a file, the TTY will lock up after sending about twice the number of characters that the RX and TX FIFOs hold.

 ![Send RAW File](img/xdma_tty_cuse_Send_RAW_File_test.png)

-`001abcdefghijklmnopqrstuvwxyzA` is 30 bytes while each FIFO has a [16-byte depth](https://github.com/mwrnd/innova2_experiments/blob/74f1473361b246bbb64e40fe7234f68de22aa502/xdma_uart-to-uart/uart.v#L113).
+`001abcdefghijklmnopqrstuvwxyzA` is 30 bytes while each FIFO has a [2^4=16-byte depth](https://github.com/mwrnd/innova2_experiments/blob/74f1473361b246bbb64e40fe7234f68de22aa502/xdma_uart-to-uart/uart.v#L113).

 ![TTY Locks](img/xdma_tty_cuse_Send_RAW_File_test_result.png)

 ### Basic XDMA UART Testing

-[`uart.c`](uart.c) sends as much data as it can to the first UART then reads as much data as it can from the second.
+[`uart.c`](uart.c) sends as much data as it can to the first [AXI UART](uart.v) then reads as much data as it can from the second.
 Compile then run with:
 ```
 gcc uart.c `pkg-config fuse --cflags --libs` --std=gnu17 -g -Wall -latomic -o uart
 ```